oneoffcode/picol/README.md

 	}
 ```

+## UPDATE

-I forked this forked this prokect because there was a bug in the parser.go file that prevented it from compiling.
+I forked this forked this project because there was a bug in the parser.go file that prevented it from compiling.
 Also, the project name also janked the golang tools.

+In the sample code above ```CommandPuts``` has a final param ```pd interface{}```.
+The value of this param is whatever value the user passed in when registering.
+I do not particularly see what the benefit is unless there is some sort of fork.